 Three hundred years after Paul of Taranto had broken away from the Muslim alchemical legacy, Western alchemists had surpassed their Arabic teachers.
 Principe says “By the start of the sixteenth century, Latin alchemy had developed in many ways beyond the Arabic al-kīmiy‑’ Europe had acquired more than three centuries earlier”.13

 The science of optics in the Muslim world was pioneered by Ibn Sahl, an Arab polymath whose work attempted to understand the physics of sight.
-His work compared and contrazsted the views of Aristotle and Euclid, and concluded the Euclidean explanation was correfct.
+His work compared and contrasted the views of Aristotle and Euclid, and concluded the Euclidean explanation was correct.
 Ibn Sahi’s work was influential on subsequent studies of optics in Western Europe.
 Persian mathematician al-Kindi made the next important contribution, writing on refraction and convex lenses in the tenth century, after studying Ptolemy’s book on optics.

 However, the greatest progress in the Muslim world was made by Ibn al-Haytham, whose Book of Optics, written in the eleventh century, was of particular value, and remained the standard work on optics in the Muslim world for the next few centuries.
 Al-Haytham’s work also had an impact on European studies of optics, though it did not become available until the thirteenth century.